Nemesis533/Local_LLHAMA/README.md

 ## WebUI

 A basic webui has been implemented - it allows to the stdout of the system and loads the object_settings file values; these can eb adited manually and saved for easier access.
-Currently there is no input control or ability to restart the LLM system, but it will be implemented.
+Currently there is no input control, ability to restart the system has been implemented.

 ## License